OctaDist/OctaDist/docs/getting-started.rst

 Getting Started
 ===============

-Welcome to the first section of OctaDist documentation.
+Welcome to the first section of the OctaDist documentation.
 Here you can find all information of OctaDist.

 .. toctree::